Altruism

 But, again, this simply doesn't provide any evolutionary reason why I should help or risk my life for a stranger.

-Between-group selection had been considered and discounted by evolutionists, but is now being put forward again.
+Selection between groups had been considered and discounted by evolutionists, but is now being put forward again.
 It is described in an article by Wilson and Wilson in the 3 November 2007 edition of New Scientist, pages 42-46.

 In abstract terms, the concept clearly works.
 It is the solution Darwin came up with: groups containing mainly altruists have a decisive advantage over groups containing mainly selfish individuals, even if selfish individuals have an advantage over altruists within each group.